logo

 We call for:

-• A halving of child poverty by 2030
+• Child poverty to be halved by 2030

 • An increase to the base rate of working age payments to lift people out of poverty, particularly for Parenting Payment (Single) recipients